 This discipline was quickly taken up throughout the commonwealth nations, with adoption of this discipline in Australia in November 2007.
 FClass is now the fastest growing discipline in our sport.

-At present there are two recognised Fclass disciplines in Australia (governed by the NRAA, standard shooting rules) being - FClass standard and FClass open.
+At present there are three recognised Fclass disciplines in Australia (governed by the NRAA, standard shooting rules) being - FClass standard, FClass open and FTR.

 F Class Standard

 F Class is shot with the aid of a front rest or bi pod and rear bag, with aiming achieved through a telescopic sight.
 Under the Standard Shooting rules, two calibres can be used, 7.62mm (.308) and 5.65mm (.223).

 Commonly refered to as FOpen is also shot with the aid of a front rest or bi pod and rear bag, with aiming achieved

 through a telescopic sight.
 However this discipline allows the shooter to use any calibre up to 8mm.

 FClass Target Rifle or commonly refered to as F T/R.

 This is the most recent addition to our sport and now has a specific section in the NRAA standard shooting rules.

 F T/R differs to FOpen in three ways.
 Being that F T/R must use only 7.62mm (.308) and 5.65mm (.223) calibres, to be shot off a bi-pod and the total weight of rifle and attachments must be less than 8.25kg's.
 General rules can be viewed at http://www.icfra.co.uk/FC_Rules_2014%20Final.pdf